baseplate-admin/flask_strip_whitespace/README.rst

         STRIP_WHITESPACE_PYTHON_UNQUOTE_HTML_ATTRIBUTES, # True | This is also a magic module.

-If you would like to change any of the above variables, simply put them in settings.py ( Please note that every variable here is a python boolean )
+If you would like to change any of the above variables, simply put them in STRIP_WHITESPACE_CONFIG ( Please note that every variable here is a python boolean )

 For example:

     .. code-block:: python

-        app.config['STRIP_WHITESPACE_PYTHON_REMOVE_COMMENTS'] = True
+        STRIP_WHITESPACE_CONFIG['STRIP_WHITESPACE_PYTHON_REMOVE_COMMENTS'] = True

 Change Ignored Paths :
 ----------------------